 It’s no secret that any time you change how you’re eating, it takes planning and commitment.
 For me, the biggest adjustment following the Autoimmune Protocol has been adding meat to almost all of my meals and completely removing grains, which both I got used to fairly quick.
 But having things to eat for on-the-go days or traveling has been a different story.
 Nuts, gluten-free crackers, protein bars, and overnight oats were always my essentials.

 Lots of researching, label reading and taste testing resulted in finding the 10 Best AIP snacks you’ll love regardless of how you eat.
 You’re looking at real food, free of preservatives and made with simple ingredients.
-And all so delicious that I write my name on them so “someone” else in the house doesn’t eat them.
-But I am sharing them with YOU by having a GIVEAWAY, which is at the end of the post!

 1. Bare Simply Cinnamon Organic Apple Chips: the crunch, the cinnamon, the natural sweetness are to die for.
 They’re baked, not fried and are a good cure for a sweet tooth.
 I also add them to salads as “croutons”.

 2. Dang Lightly Salted Toasted Coconut Chips: it’s hard for me to resist a savory sweet combo, and I find myself sneaking a handful of these when I’m craving either.
 They have no added sugar, and are another crunchy snack I love.

 3. Citrus!
 Any and all kinds.
 They don’t need to be refrigerated and their skin protects them from bruising while you’re traveling.
 And maybe it’s just me, but their fresh, fruity smell usually brings me a sense of happiness.